-Management of a heart failure condition includes proper diet and exercise, in addition to medications.
+Managing heart failure includes proper diet and exercise, along with medicine.

-Exercise recommendations are provided based on the patient’s level of symptoms and physical abilities to help promote cardiovascular circulation.
+Doctors make exercise suggestions based on your child's level of symptoms and physical abilities to help promote circulation.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: